 - if both measurement objects are used for RSSI measurements, bits in measurementSlots in both objects corresponding to the same slot are set to the same value.
 Also, the endSymbol is the same in both objects.

+- to ensure that, if conditional reconfiguration is configured, the UE is configured with at least one measId associated to a reportType set to condTriggerConfig;